 Possible uses for event waiting lists

-This tutorial will provide you with information about when it may be a good idea or beneficial for you to offer a waiting list option for your events.
+This tutorial will explain when it may be valuable or beneficial for you to offer a waiting list option for your events.
 As you explore the following 3 case scenarios, you will learn how a waiting list feature can be put to best use.

 To learn how to use the waiting list feature on Corsizio, refer to the help doc Events with a waiting list.